cf73/humanity/content/collections/pages/climate.md

     enabled: true
 intro_movie: man-staring-up-at-aurora-1711916552.jpg
 challenge_intro_text: |-
-  Let's plunge right in, with a deep and compelling dive into humanity’s climate crisis.
+  Let's plunge right in to rising seas, with a deep dive into humanity’s climate crisis.
 The title says it all: “Drawdown.
 The Most Comprehensive Plan Ever Proposed to Reverse Global Warning.”

   Edited by Paul Hawken, produced by hundreds of outstanding writers and researchers from across the continents, this is indeed a visionary and comprehensive resource for understanding both the challenges and solutions of this climate change era, the Anthropocene.
 This is truly an exciting and hopeful read.
 parent: 4054c299-5d59-4a2a-b98c-597ebfaee2fc